Jamesaskew101/ERP-Additional-Materials/README.md

   Provides scripts for evaluating model performance comparing to raw model.
   - Tests model on test.jsonl.
   - Computes embedding similarity, retrieval scores, and other evaluation metrics all stored in large file with retrieved cases (hybrid_results.csv).
-  - Includes analysis of resolution accuracy, urgency prediction, and error cases.
+  - model_analysis.ipynb includes analysis of overall metrics as well as a deeper analysis of.

 - **`retriever_data/`**
-  Contains embeddings and metadata used for semantic retrieval.
+  Contains the process of generating embeddings and metadata used for semantic retrieval.
   - Built with `sentence-transformers/all-MiniLM-L6-v2`.
   - Enables retrieval-augmented generation (RAG) by matching new queries to past tickets.
   - The embeddings here are placeholders; full retriever data is excluded due to confidentiality.